Ayachoon/scrapy/README.md

 # scrapy
-Examples of code using scrapy
+Example of code using scrapy to scrape amazon reviews.